HL7-cz/elp/input/pagecontent/background.md

 **Processes:**
 - Data transfer: The doctor issues an updated medical assessment.
 The Ministry of Health of the Czech Republic system sends a notification of the update of the medical assessment of the relevant patient – driver.
 - Validation: Based on the notification, the Ministry of Transport downloads the updated assessment and enters it into the Central Register of Drivers.
-- Decision: Based on the validation of medical fitness, the ORP assesses the situation.
+- Decision: Based on the validation of medical fitness, the Municipalities with extended powers (ORP) assesses the situation.

 <div>
 <img src="img-sit_zmena-zpusobilosti_en.png" class="figure-img img-responsive img-rounded center-block" width="70%">